 Gosh, ok.
 Her it is!
 On the suggestion of some of my clients and now dear friends, I have finally compiled a few before and after photos to give you an idea of what I get up to in my crazy day.
 Some of you unsuspecting homeowners, never really understood the whirlwind we create in the short, 2 week window starting once you say "Ok" and I say, "Hand 'em over!
 And with key in hand comes the excitement and the rush of yet another transformation.
-All the houses on this site are homes of those now friends who have endured my TEAM INVASION and of course my good ol' country music (Yes this is a must if I am in your house from 8:00am til whenever we finish.
-Country torture aside, I know that each of these friends would say "It was well worth it.", particularly on day of sale.
-The value to me though comes on many levels.
+All the houses on this site are homes of those now friends who have endured my TEAM INVASION but I know that each of these friends would say "It was well worth it.", particularly on day of sale.
+The value to me comes on many levels.
 Of course the priority is to sell high and quick; that's a given!
 But I also have created a network of people who will refer me which I am so very grateful for.
 And so should you!
 They are the ones who have saved you from another untimely cold call or door knock when you just finished getting the little one down to sleep or just got home from a long day's work and was just about to enjoy some deserved ME time when Guess what?
 See, so because of my great referral base, I don't spend time on your doorstep selling myself, I spend time in your home making the magic for selling your house.

 I absolutely love what I do and as I go through these photos I remember some of the great laughs had by all, very often at my Newfie blunders I must admit.
 Because of the time I spend "in your place/face"; I really get to know my clients and they learn quite a bit about me.
-Yes I tend to talk; alot if you hadn't noticed.
-Well what else are you going to do when you are painting yet another room in breyge (go past this word as it will be explained later).
 And that's why I can truly say clients become my friends.

 The projects vary significantly, from the simple staging to some pretty major reno's.
-But no matter which, on day of LIST I watch my home go out like a proud mother at the debutante ball full of anticipation as I watch how people react to the newly transformed lady.
+But no matter which, on day of LIST I am as excited as a proud mother at the debutante ball full of anticipation as I watch buyers react to the newly transformed home.

 I hope you enjoy!